campworkcoeman/campworkcoeman.org/cub-scouts/day-camp.md

 and archery ranges, learning new games on the Sports Field, and having fun in the Crafts Lodge.

-Day Camp also features several special activities including a Blue and Gold pot-luck dinner and fellowship campfire.
+Day Camp runs 8:30 AM -- 4:00 PM and also features several special activities including a cookout, campfire, and awards ceremony.

 All the fun takes place under the watchful eye of our highly trained and certified staff ensuring a safe and fun experience.
 Camp Workcoeman is a